“Wild Borneo with Magical Malaysia”

 Do you hear that?
 It’s the call of the wild on our new 10-day eco-adventure like no other!
-Come discover a world of wonders in Untamed Borneo and magnificant Malaysia for one spectacular vacation escape.
-Bear witness to one of the world’s most diverse ecosystems in remote and mystical Borneo, the world’s third largest island county.
+Come discover a world of wonders in Untamed Borneo and magnificent Malaysia for one spectacular vacation escape.
+Bear witness to one of the world’s most diverse ecosystems in remote and mystical Borneo, the world’s third-largest island county.
 There’s plenty to love and so much to see as we explore the best regions by air and by boats in 9 glorious days.

 Just listen to our exotic locations – Kuala Lumpur, Kota Kinabalu, Sandakan, and Sepilok.
 You’ll be transported to another world of rivers and jungles with unique creatures found nowhere else on the planet.
 And we’ll find our home in the midst of this wild wilderness at the wonderful Sepilok Rainforest Resort in Sukau.
 Borneo is truly a place like no other and the locals concentrate on sustainable tourism to ensure it remains unspoiled.
 Our past AFS groups loved this journey and you will, too.